polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/rococo-slot.md

 ## Generate parachain genesis and Wasm files

-These required files to register a parachain include details set in your chain specifications that must explicitly target the correct relay chain and use the right `ParaID` - in this case, `rococo` (instead of `rococo-local` used in the [parachain tutorial](/tutorials/connect-other-chains/parachain)).
+The files required to register a parachain must explicitly specify the correct relay chain and the right `ParaID`.
+In this tutorial, the relay chain is `rococo` instead of `rococo-local` used in the [Connect a local parachain](/tutorials/connect-other-chains/local-parachain/) tutorial.

 1. Configure your chain specification to use:
    - Your Rococo `ParaID`.